learn-co-curriculum/python-programming-univbasics-the-assignment-expression/README.md

 ***we*** introduce.
 For Ruby, `height_in_centimeters` is a bare word.
 For a human baby, `Ma-Ma` is a bare word.

-These bare-word names are made to "point" to the RHS.
+These bare word names are made to "point" to the RHS.
 This operator is known as the _assignment operator_.
 The _assignment operator_ should not be confused with `=` which we know from daily life and arithmetic which means "is equal to."